-Under the domestic legislation, ships can be arrested for any claim whatsoever the petitioner may have against the owner of the ship, provided it is proven that this claim is "grounded in principle" and that there is a risk of non-recovery of the claim.
+Under the domestic legislation, ships can be arrested for any claim that the petitioner may have against the owner of the ship, provided it is proven that this claim is "grounded in principle".

 Yes.
-All ships calling at a French port may be arrested - save warships and state-owned employed in a public non-commercial service or ships proven to be necessary for the personal exercise of a professional activity (eg. fishing boats).
+All ships calling at a French port may be arrested - save warships and state-owned ships employed in a public non-commercial service or ships proven to be necessary for the personal exercise of a professional activity (eg. fishing boats).

-Subject to the situations described below, French judges have regularly dismissed any petition for the arrest of a ship not owned by the debtor.
+Subject to the case of a maritime claim as identified in the Brussels Convention and to the situations described below, French judges have regularly dismissed any petition for the arrest of a ship not owned by the debtor.